 - High-pressure tactics: Some sales practices were deemed inappropriate

-Let me translate the legal language: The CFTC was concerned that Rosland Capital was selling coins—particularly numismatic or "collectible" coins—at prices much higher than their actual metal value, without making that crystal clear to customers.
+Let's cut through the legal talk: The CFTC was concerned that Rosland Capital was selling "collectible" coins at prices way higher than the actual gold value—without making that crystal clear to customers.

-This issue isn't unique to Rosland Capital—it's a problem across the Gold IRA industry.
-But Rosland is one of the companies that got called out for it.
+This isn't just a Rosland problem—it happens across the industry.
+But Rosland is one of the companies that got caught and fined for it.

 Is Rosland Capital Safe Today?